 According to Forbes as of October 2021, 50% of Americans have medical debt.
 This is largely due to the COVID-19 pandemic, and many people are struggling because of it.
-People need help to pay for their healthcare but struggle even when financing is available.
+People need help to pay for their healthcare or medical bills but struggle even when financing is available.

 Lenders such as CareCredit are popular in this circumstance, allowing people to put all their medical bills on their medical credit card.
 However, while this can help patients, they are often denied due to poor credit and other disqualifying factors.

 Even with all of the financing available, patients have difficulty choosing the best option and can become overwhelmed by it.